Frequently Asked Questions

 Is my therapist licensed?

 Yes.
-Physical therapists, physical therapist assistants, occupational therapists, occupational therapist assistants, speech and language pathologists and athletic trainers are licensed by their respective states.
+Physical therapists, physical therapist assistants, occupational therapists, occupational therapist assistants, and speech and language pathologists are licensed by their respective states.
 You can verify Georgia professional licenses online.

 Can I start physical therapy without seeing a doctor first?